jamesatack/oauth2_proxy/README.md

 Instructions for using
 1. any truststore certificates you want to trust need to be configured in the default OS truststore
-2.
+2. Follow command line instructions for oauth2_proxy project.
+Keycloak specifics are indicated below.
 ./oauth2_proxy -provider=keycloak -client-id <keycloak-client> -client-secret <keycloak-client-secret>
 <keycloak-client> = Client name from Keycloak realm
 <keycloak-client-secret> = From client configuration
 Other options as per below.

-for authorising users you can either add specific e-mail addresses into the --authenticated-emails-file option file or you can specify a authorised e-mail domain.
+For authorising users you can either add specific e-mail addresses into the --authenticated-emails-file option file or you can specify a authorised e-mail domain with -email-domain.

 For the Keycloak client :
 Client protocol : openid-connect,